How The U.S. Hacked ISIS

 They spent months launching small missions that showed they could attack ISIS content on a server that also contained something vital like hospital records.
 Being able to do that meant they could target ISIS material outside Syria and Iraq.
 "And I looked at this young Marine and said, 'How big can we go?' and he said, 'Sir, we can do global.'
 I said, 'That's it — write it down, we're going to take it to Gen. Cardon.' "

-That Marine was Neal.
+That Marine was Neil.
 He began peppering the leadership with ideas.
 He talked to them about not just hacking one person ... or ISIS in Syria and Iraq, but how to take down the media operation's entire global network.
-"That's how these attacks work," Neal said.
+"That's how these attacks work," Neil said.
 "They start very simple and they become more complex."

-There was something else about Task Force ARES that was different: Young operators like Neal were briefing generals directly.
+There was something else about Task Force ARES that was different: Young operators like Neil were briefing generals directly.
 "A lot of [ideas] come up that way, like somebody says, 'Well, we could gain access and do this to the files.'
 Really?
 You can do that?
 'Oh yeah.'
 Would anyone notice?
 'Well, maybe, but the chances are low.'
 It's like, hmmm, that's interesting, put that on the list."

 Cardon said young operators on Joint Task Force ARES understood hacking in a visceral way and, in many respects, understood what was possible in cyberspace better than commanding officers did, so having a direct line to the people making the decisions was key.